zhexuphd/home/index.md

 I hold degrees in engineering and media studies, and earned my Ph.D. in 2023 from the [University of Cologne](https://www.uni-koeln.de/en/).
 While there, I served as a research and teaching assistant in media studies and received training in data science and machine learning from the [Center for Data and Simulation Science (CDS)](https://cds.uni-koeln.de/en/) and the [Department of Digital Humanities (IDH)](https://dh.phil-fak.uni-koeln.de/).

 Taking the perspective of computational social science (esp. natural language processing) and human–computer interaction, I work in crisis communication, mainly in humanitarian crises.
-I currently study how information (esp. manipulated information under authoritarianism, dis/misinformation) and technology (esp. virtual reality, large language models) engage with global humanitarian crises, and how public decision-making is shaped as a result.
+I currently study how information and technology (esp. virtual reality) engage with global humanitarian crises, and how public decision-making is shaped as a result.

 Please feel free to contact me via email or through my [university profile](https://www.ifkw.uni-muenchen.de/organisation/personen/mitarbeiter/xu_zhe/index.html).